phonedotcom/API-SDK-ruby/docs/RoutesApi.md

 # **list_account_routes**
 > ListRoutes list_account_routes(account_id, , opts)

-Get a list of routes for an account
+Get a list of routes for an account.

+Get a list of routes for an account.
 See Intro to Routes for more info on the properties.

 ### Example
 ```ruby